 As educators we need to set the tone in our classrooms—we need to serve as the thermostat, not the thermometer.
-No matter what turmoil spills in from the hallway, from a scuffle to an upset or disruptive student, as educators it’s essential that we keep our calm.
 We know that if we ride the waves of emotion our students bring into our classroom, we’re likely to make the highs higher and the lows lower, creating an emotional rollercoaster ride for all.

 But being the thermostat isn’t easy, especially when we get triggered ourselves, whether by a group of rowdy students who refuse to settle down, by one particularly disrespectful student who knows exactly what buttons to push, or by a colleague we think is being unreasonable.

 It’s in situations like these that it is especially important to have a practice that can help us to maintain our calm.
 We want to be able to counteract the body’s natural response to fight, flee or freeze, when the reptilian part of our brain believes our survival is at stake.
 There are a number of strategies we can use to reclaim control, regulate our emotions, and make fitting decisions in the moment.

 A good first step is deep breathing.
 Taking some deep abdominal breaths can help our brain to calm down and relax.
 As the supply of oxygen to the brain is increased, the parasympathetic nervous system returns the body to a state of calm, by bringing our blood pressure and heart rate back down.

 A second, complementary strategy is self-talk, which enables us to soothe and calm the anxious parts of the brain.
 This requires us, first, to recognize that we have a voice inside our heads that can either calm us down, or add fuel to a situation, further escalating our emotions.
 Once we’re aware of this internal voice, we can direct it in some or all of the following ways: